Tsukumogami-Software/milou/README.md

 npx serve
 ```

-Upload this folder to any static site host (GitHub pages, Netlify, CloudFlare pages, etc...) to make your presskit accessible by the whole world.
+Upload this folder to any static site host (GitHub pages, Netlify, CloudFlare pages, etc...) to make your press kit accessible to the whole world.

 ## Command line reference